 Research has shown that probabilities derived from betting markets are more accurate than polls at predicting political outcomes.
-For the purpose of convenience, this site lists estimated probabilities of each candidate winning the general election and a selection of swing states.
+For the purpose of convenience, this site lists estimated probabilities of each candidate winning a major party nomination, the general election, and the general election conditional on winning a major party nomination.
 It uses data from Betfair to perform the estimation.

 Text in each table cell is shaded in proportion to a measure of liquidity in each market.
 Darker cells imply more confidence in the estimate.